 Fiction.
 Based on a True Exploration of my Body.

 By Nikki Wicz

-In elementary school, we gathered in the auditorium for a video presentation.
-The woman on screen had big, blond hair and a smile that looked like she had clips in the back of her neck to keep it up.
+In elementary school we gathered in the auditorium for a video presentation.
+The woman on screen had big, blonde hair and a smile that looked like she had clips in the back of her neck to keep it up.
 She wore black leggings and a blue, sparkly leotard.

 She placed her fingers in a triangle over her crotch and the narrator tells us that this is our vagina.
 That much I knew, the rest I didn’t want to know.
 For the next few years, I avoided everything that had to do with my vagina.

 Then it was required and I got the full-frontal exposure to fear mongering at its finest.

 And when my friends asked who I would fuck, marry, kill, I couldn’t answer.
 I wanted nothing to do with the pink, drooling thing between my legs.

 No one ever tells you to be ashamed, but the shaming comes from everyone.
 The side-ways looks when your shorts are too short.
 Words like Slut and Whore are whipped at us to keep us in line like cattle.